haydfree/haydfree/README.md

-# Hello, I'm Hayden 👋
+# The name is Hayden 👋
-I'm a systems programmer and hardware addict
+I like computers

-Interested in all things reversing, binex, systems, and embedded
+Systems, embedded, cyber, web, games, could go on and on

 ## 🚀 Personal projects